Australia 1933 /1937 – 2006

 Jarruluk, Central Arnhem Land, Northern Territory, Australia

-Painting, Bark painting, natural earth pigments on eucalyptus bark
+Materials & Technique: paintings, bark paintings, natural earth pigments on eucalyptus bark

 Gela Nga-Mirraitja Fordham’s work is distinguished by a pictorial format that shows events in a sequential order.
 This affords the artist an opportunity to elaborate on multiple pivotal scenes simultaneously, and narratives, both ancient and modern, are revealed in all their complex totality.
 Fordham’s artistic heritage eschews the use of rarrk (crosshatching) and relies on the application of vigorous dotting to evoke the sacred power of country.
 A major contributor to The Aboriginal Memorial 1988, Fordham’s 24 hollow log coffins are painted with potent imagery that describes ancestral transformations and the creation of Rembarrnga lands.